Introduction

 - Building requests — the request editor, environments & variables, scripting, and authentication.

-- Protocols — WebSocket, SSE, and gRPC.
+- Protocols — WebSocket, SSE, gRPC, and MCP.

 - Reference — TLS & certificates, the workspace storage format, and keyboard shortcuts.